 In the end, stop wishing for whatever it is that you once had.
-Be enthusiastic about how fast life goes, dig into experiences, dig into emotions, dig into dynamics, but never forget that there is a very fine line between curiosity and superficiality.
+Be enthusiastic about how fast life goes, dig into experiences, into emotions, into dynamics, but never forget there’s a fine line between curiosity and superficiality.
 Never cross it, or you might not find the way back.

 Don’t glue all those long-lost, rained over, half-broken pieces back together.
 You’re better off without them.
 Don’t dress-up.
 You work best as an empty canvas, a wide, airy, white room, a clean face – and a tan.
 Take only what is necessary, Mel.
 Take only what you love.”

-“I’m not sure about what I love anymore.”
+“I’m not so sure about what I love anymore.”

 “Well, it’s two in the morning and you’re having a dumb conversation with me.
 I could point at one thing and not be wrong.”

 I can feel his heart pounding hard, so I lean back and let him hold me tighter.
 He is slowly moving his fingers up and down my shoulders.
 I love his touch.
 It’s always so gentle, so full of life.
 It fuels me up better than all the love the Universe is supposed to send back to me for being such a good girl, and better than bitterness for sure.